-- 14.1 All prospective students are asked on the enrolment form/Portal if they have any unspent criminal convictions or pending prosecutions. - 14.2 Those answering 'yes' are asked to complete a supplementary form Declaration of Convictions Form via the online link Criminal Conviction Declaration Form (Appendix 1) giving details.
+- 14.1 All prospective students are asked on the enrolment form/Portal if they have any unspent criminal convictions/currently under investigation or pending prosecutions. - 14.2 Those answering 'yes' are asked to complete a supplementary form Criminal Conviction/Under Investigation Declaration Form via the online link Criminal Conviction/Under Investigation Declaration Form (Appendix 1) giving details.
 Where the course applied for involves working with children or vulnerable adults these should include 'spent' convictions. - 14.3 The form is passed to the Safeguarding Team who may get advice and information from other agencies involved with the applicant, or arrange for the student to be interviewed to collect further information or to clarify or confirm information. - 14.4 The risk assessment will be recorded on the Convictions Risk Assessment Form (Appendix 2) and the applicant informed of the outcome by the Safeguarding Team. - 14.5 The Safeguarding Team will inform any teaching staff who need to know if a student is admitted to the course with conditions for managing risk or particular support needs.
 Otherwise information of the student's conviction is not passed on. - 14.6 All forms are kept securely and in line with data protection law and GDPR.